rschlenk87/psb-charts/deploy/README.md

    ![](img/AppCenterIIB.png)

-1. Click on the **Install Package**, and customize the locations for your Integration Bar file, and potentially the Docker image.
-Click **Review and install** to view the final configuration:
+1. Click on the **Install Package** button, and customize the locations for your Integration Bar file, and potentially the Docker image.
+Click **Review and install** button to view the final configuration:

    ![](img/configAppInstall.png)